List of The Pretender characters: Mr. Lyle

-Twin brother to Miss Parker, originally believed by their parents to be stillborn.
+Twin brother to Miss Parker, he was originally believed by their parents to be stillborn.
 In reality, he was abducted shortly after birth by Raines and given up for adoption.
 He was given the name Bobby Bowman by his adoptive parents.
-The teenage Bobby ran away from home, faked his death, and has since been known only as Lyle (the name of his abusive foster father).
+The teenaged Bobby ran away from home, faked his death, and has since been known only as Lyle (the name of his abusive foster father).
 Lyle dabbled for a few years in Asian organized crime, even a group of cannibals known as the Snake Eaters; a tattoo of a snake devouring itself is once spotted on his shoulder.
 Lyle maintains his links to criminals in that region.
-His time overseas was also spent dating and marrying several Asian women, whom he has a proclivity toward.
+His time overseas was also spent dating and marrying several Asian women, toward whom he has a proclivity.
 He is also suspected of having mutilated and murdered at least one of his wives in the past.

 Lyle surfaces in Blue Cove, Delaware, seemingly from out of just nowhere, where he is given a top position at the Centre.
 Ms. Parker does not initially realize that she is related to Lyle, which leaves her perplexed as to why he was so quickly promoted.
-At one point, Lyle is requested by one of his old Yakuza contacts to kill a witness of a Yakuza related crime in exchange for 20 million dollars.
+At one point, Lyle is requested by one of his old Yakuza contacts to kill a witness of a Yakuza-related crime in exchange for $20 million.
 Jarod is outraged at the use of one of his simulations for this plan, and foils it.
 In retaliation, the crime bosses sever Lyle's thumb from his left hand.
 Although Lyle later harvests the left thumb of the then-comatose Mr. Raines and has it attached to his own hand, he eventually returns the digit to Raines as a show of loyalty when Raines is placed in charge of the Centre.
 Lyle is also notable for his murder of Jarod's brother, Kyle.